-Waste #3: Processing – Part 5 of 8: Addressing the Seven Wastes in LEAN Manufacturing with Corporate Kiosk
+Waste #3: Processing—Part 5 of 8: Addressing the Seven Wastes in LEAN Manufacturing with Corporate Kiosk

 The seven wastes identified in LEAN manufacturing were the subject of an extremely popular post when first published.
-Therefore we’ve been revisiting the topic recently and discussing each of those seven wastes in more detail.
+Therefore, we’ve been revisiting the topic recently and discussing each of those seven wastes in more detail.
 In today’s post, I’d like to look at the wastes that could be impacting your business related to motion.

 “Poetry” in motion.
 Perhaps you remember the old song with the same title.
 You’ve certainly heard it used as a cliché to describe some graceful figure skater or other gifted athlete.
 Ideally, a business and its systems strive to achieve a similar level of smooth, streamlined efficiency.
 However, LEAN manufacturing principles don’t find much poetry in motion.
-Furthermore, they point out the costly inefficiency in it.
+They point out the costly inefficiency in it.

 In LEAN Manufacturing Small Motions Matter